1993 Mongolian presidential election

 Presidential elections were held in Mongolia on 6 June 1993, the first time a head of state had been democratically elected in a competitive election.
 The two candidates were incumbent president Punsalmaagiin Ochirbat and Lodongiin Tüdev, a renowned writer, editor and prominent political figure.
-Ochirbat had been elected president of the Mongolian People's Republic by the People's Grand Khural in the aftermath of the 1990 revolution and was nominated as a candidate by a coalition between the Mongolian Social Democratic Party (MSDP) and the Mongolian National Democratic Party (MNDP).
-Tüdev was nominated as candidate by the ruling Mongolian People's Revolutionary Party (MPRP).
+Ochirbat, who was previously elected president of the Mongolian People's Republic by the People's Grand Khural in the aftermath of the 1990 revolution, was nominated as a candidate by the opposition coalition between the Mongolian Social Democratic Party (MSDP) and the Mongolian National Democratic Party (MNDP).
+Tüdev was nominated as a candidate by the ruling Mongolian People's Revolutionary Party (MPRP).

-The result was a victory for Ochirbat, who received 60% of the vote.
+The result was a victory for Ochirbat, who received 57.8% of the vote.
 Voter turnout was 93%, which remains the highest turnout for a presidential election and the only time the turnout for a presidential election was over 90%.
-It was the first loss in an election by the MPRP since the adoption of the 1990 constitution.
+It was the MPRP's first electoral loss since the adoption of the 1992 Constitution.

 Background

 Fall of communism

-Following mass demonstrations calling for democracy and reform, the General Secretary of the Mongolian People's Revolutionary Party, Jambyn Batmönkh, and other politburo leaders announced their resignation on March 1990, paving the way for democratic change in Mongolia.
+Following the 1990 mass pro-democracy demonstrations, the General Secretary of the Mongolian People's Revolutionary Party, Jambyn Batmönkh, and other politburo leaders announced their resignation in March 1990, paving the way for democratic change in Mongolia.

-On 21 March 1990, during the 8th Extraordinary People's Grand Khural session, the following constitutional provision: "The guiding force of the Mongolian People's Republic is the Mongolian People's Revolutionary Party, which uses the all-conquering Marxist-Leninist theory in its operations." was removed from the Constitution of the MPR, officially ending 70 years of one-party rule.
+On 21 March 1990, during the 8th Extraordinary People's Grand Khural session, the following constitutional provision: "The guiding force of the Mongolian People's Republic is the Mongolian People's Revolutionary Party, which uses the all-conquering Marxist-Leninist theory in its operations." was removed from the Constitution of the MPR; officially ending 70 years of one-party rule.

 Transition to democracy

-The first multi-party parliamentary elections were held on July 1990 for the People's Grand Khural and the State Little Khural with a high turnout of 98%.
+The first multi-party parliamentary elections were held in July 1990 for the People's Grand Khural and the State Little Khural with a high turnout of 98%.
 The MPRP won both elections to both houses, while opposition parties made modest gains.
 Ochirbat was re-elected as a deputy to the People's Grand Khural in the 1990 elections and was appointed to the newly created position of President of the Mongolian People's Republic in September.